formatools/forma/README.md

 // root build.gradle.kts

 // Configure shared aspects of your android Projects in a single place,
-// no need to copy it over to all your modules or invent some smart sharing technique;) androidProjectConfiguration(
+// no need to copy it over to all your targets or invent some smart sharing technique;) androidProjectConfiguration(
     minSdk = 21,
     targetSdk = 29,